 Geographically it is gorgeous.
 The town is built up on the steep cliffs that surround the harbor.
 Pastel colored houses, small windy alleys decorated with potted plants, laundry hung out to dry from green-shuttered windows.
 A small fort on the harbor.
 It is a walker’s delight, each alley seems to bring yet another beautiful view on the town and harbor.
-A photographer’s dream, Vernazza is ideal, picture-perfect Italy. in our opinion it is the prettiest town in the Cinque Terra (Rick Steves’ agrees with us).
+A photographer’s dream, Vernazza is ideal, picture-perfect Italy. in our opinion it is the prettiest town in the Cinque Terra (Rick Steves agrees with us).

 The problem is that it is far from being undiscovered.
-There are TONS of tourists, especially on weekends, but also on weekdays when daytrippers come in.
+There are lots of tourists, especially on weekends, but also on weekdays when daytrippers come in.
 Only on weekday evenings do you get a sense of what Vernazza was like before mass tourism.
 Forget about trying to find a room last minute – I booked 3 months in advance and even then I had many rejections before finding anything.
 Restaurants and bars are jam packed at mid-day with daytrippers, you may even have to make a reservation to sit down for lunch.

 Below: Lots more photos.
 I couldn’t stop taking them here.

 Have you been to Vernazza?
-Let me know what you think!

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.

 If you haven’t subscribed yet and want to get our posts and newsletters sent to your email, just insert your email address below